share this post

 This recipe may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

+This Quiche Florentine, also known as spinach mushroom quiche, is a delicious light family dinner or breakfast.
 It’s a flaky pie crust filled with eggs and garlicky spinach mushroom filling for a high-protein dinner that all the family loves.

 Florentine Quiche on a pie pan in front of a red tablecloth.

 Quiches are one of the easiest healthy dinner recipes that are also perfect for storing and serving the next day for breakfast.
+Let’s see how you can make a French quiche Florentine at home.

 A Quiche Florentine is a famous French dish with a flaky, buttery pie crust filled with eggs, spinach, and mushrooms cooked in butter and garlic and topped with Gruyere cheese.
+Gruyere is a Swiss cheese with a sophisticated fruity flavor that makes all the difference on top of this spinach mushroom quiche recipe.

 The term “Florentine” describes a way of cooking spinach with a Béchamel sauce.
 It is thought to be coming from Catherine de Medici, who was born in Florence, Italy, and brought this recipe from her hometown when she married the King of France.